lhr-solar/Power-Generation-BlackbodyV1/README.md

-# PowerGenerationBlackbody
+# Power Generation Blackbody
 Gathers irradiance and temperature data for telemetry and MPPT algorithmic input.

-**Blackbody A:**
+**Blackbody**

-Central board.
-Gathers irradiance and temperature data from multiple Blackbody Cs and sends it to CarCAN.
+Gathers irradiance reading from sensor board and temperature reading from thermocouple.
+Sends data on telemetry CAN bus.

-**Blackbody C:**
-Can daisy-chain multiple Blackbody Cs to one blackbody A. Receives data from an irradiance sensor and thermocouple and sends it to Blackbdoy A through I2C.
-Attached beneath the top shell.

-**Sensor Board:**
+**Irradiance Sensor Board**

 Holds the irradiance sensor.
-Placed on the top shell between solar modules and connected with wires to blackbody C.
+Placed on the top shell between solar modules and connected with wires to blackbody